Course syllabus — AY2024

 Course overview

 This seminar enables students to complete their liberal arts studies by exploring a research question based on a topic within the field of Interaction Design (IxD), with a particular focus on spatial interaction.
-The seminar will introduce and explore several topics within this theme, and will also cover relevant research skills, including forming a research question, and how to conduct a literature review in IxD.
+The seminar will introduce and explore several topics within this theme, such as:

 Course objectives